NANDAVELAN/Prompt_Engineering_lab_Experiments/Experiment 5/experiment5.md

 The Python code executed successfully.
 Outputs were collected, evaluated, and analyzed for multiple AI tools.
 Actionable insights were derived, showing that integrating multiple AI tools can significantly enhance decision-making and content generation in programming and other domains.

----

-Do you want me to do that?